Mitt Elf Isem Ieħor: HappyVeganGirlJules: Visuals

 Kirkop worked with the Maltese artist Pierre Portelli on the visuals for the book.
 Together, they created a hybrid between the traditional book and social media feeds.
 The layout and the cover was done by Pierre Portelli while all the illustrations were done by Lon Kirkop.

 Awards

 Mitt Elf Isem Ieħor: HappyVeganGirlJules (English: A Hundred Thousand Other Names: HappyVeganGirlJules) won The Literary Contest of Novels for Youth 2020, organised by the Malta National Book Council and Aġenzija Żagħżagħ.

 Reception

-The novel novel become an instant success and was one of the hits during the Malta Book Festival 2021, with Critics and reading praising it for its fresh voices, pacing and provocative content.
+The novel become an instant success and was one of the hits during the Malta Book Festival 2021, with Critics and reading praising it for its fresh voices, pacing and provocative content.

 Kimberly, A book blogger/bookstagrammer and a teacher, from OnceUponaMalteseReader, wrote:"...it is a story that I can see a lot of students in it.
 As a teacher I can recognise the validity of the story and how faithful it is to real life."